georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 b) derive the general formula of the posterior predictive distribution

-In this particular case we know that the posterior distribution of $\theta$, for the theory of normal conjugacy, is a normal with hyperparameters updated
+In this particular case we know that the posterior distribution of $\theta$, for the theory of normal conjugacy, is a normal with hyper-parameters updated
 $$ \theta_{prior} \sim N(\mu,\nu)$$
 $$ X|\theta \sim N(\theta,\lambda)$$
 $$ \theta_{posterior} \sim N(\mu_{*},\nu_{*})$$